 - Efficient: Engineers are alerted faster and with just the right amount of data (not too much, not too little).
 Faster access to data means faster time to triage and quicker resolution of issues.

 - Affordable: With Chronosphere, you control the bill.
 We enable you to reduce monitoring costs by letting you decide which data is kept, for how long, and at what resolutions.

-If you’re interested in learning more, please reach out to email@example.com or request a demo.
+If you’re interested in learning more about remote storage options, please reach out to email@example.com or request a demo.